CHollingworth/Lampray/docs/index.md

 | System Tool | 7-Zip                |
 | System Tool | Zenity               |

-### Step 2: Install Lampray
+### Step 2: Download Lampray

-You can use the pre-built executable or build from source to install Lampray.

 !!! tip
-    If you're new to Linux or the command-line, we recommended using the pre-built executable.
+    You can use any of the following options to install Lampray.
+If you're new to Linux, or the command-line, we recommended using the pre-built executable.

 === "Pre-built executable"